AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 - **Live Search** - Uses AI ranking algorithms to personalize and optimize search results based on shopper's on-site behavioral actions, boosting search relevance and conversion.
 Learn [more](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/guide-overview.html).

-- **Category Merchandising** - Accessed from the Live Search Admin, category merchandising uses AI to automatically re-rank the sequence of products on each category page to boost relevance and conversion for every shopper.
-You can create and manage AI-powered rules to automatically re-rank product sequencing on category pages according to shopper actions and affinities.
+- **Category Merchandising** - Accessed from the Live Search Admin, category merchandising uses AI to automatically rerank the sequence of products on each category page to boost relevance and conversion for every shopper.
+You can create and manage AI-powered rules to automatically rerank product sequencing on category pages according to shopper actions and affinities.
 Learn [more](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-admin/category-merch.html).

 ### Site content